NICD-UK/project-template/README.md

 ## Raw Data

+Raw data files can be stored either:

+1. inside the project directry in `data/raw/` or
+2. outside the project directory.

-Raw data files inside the project directory are in `data/raw/`.
-If the raw data files are outside the project directory: answer with the appropriate absoute path to the Raw Data Directory prompt during setup.
-This absolute path is in the `config.yml` file.
+If the raw data files are stored outside the project directory answer the [Raw Data Directory](#raw-data-directory) prompt during setup with the absolute path to them.
+This absolute path is included in the `config.yml` file.
 The `config.yml` file can be different for each project collaborator.

 ## Script Templates

-There are template scripts for cleaning data (`src/clean/`), describing data (`reports/clean/`), wrangling data (`src/wrangle/`) and exploring data (`reports/wrangle`) available in Python and R. The project template provides Python or R temmplate scripts depending on answer to the Language prompt during setup.
+There are template scripts for:

+1. cleaning data in `src/clean/`,
+2. describing data in `reports/clean/`,
+3. wrangling data in `src/wrangle/`,
+4. exploring data in `reports/wrangle`

+available in [Python](https://www.python.org) or [R](https://www.r-project.org).
+Answer **Python** or **R** to the [Language](#language) prompt during setup for the relevant scripts.
 All template scripts include code to read from and write to the appropriate data directories.
-The included code uses best practice to ensure reproducability.
 The template scripts for describing and exploring data generate reports for the cleaned and wrangled data, respectively.
-There is also a template script for presenting data (`presentations/`) available in Quarto.
+There is also a template script for presenting data in `presentations/` available in [Quarto](https://quarto.org).

 ## Virtual Evironment and Git

-Answer Yes to the `venv` Project prompt during setup for a Python 3 virtual environment.
+Answer **Yes** to the [`venv` Project](#venv) prompt during setup for a Python virtual environment.
 This is recommended for Python projects.
-Answer Yes to the `git` Project prompt during setup for a git repository.
+Answer **Yes** to the [`git` Project](#git) prompt during setup for a git repository.
 This is recommended for *all* projects.

 ## Recommendations